just-buildsystem/justbuild/share/man/just-mrrc.5.md

    detail).
 The lookup is performed in the same order the location objects appear in the list.

+ - The value for the key *`"absent"`*, if provided, is a JSON list of location objects to search for a file specifying the list of absent repositories.

  - The value for the key *`"local build root"`* is a single location object, specifying the path to use as the local build root.
 For more details, see **`just-mr`**(1).